About Janice Bowles Hypnotherapy

 - Have you been so engrossed in a good book or movie and not heard someone speak to you?

 - Do you daydream?

-These are just some examples of what hypnosis feels like.
-In your day-to-day experience of hypnosis you're not really aware when you are going into these little trance states, it is natural after all!
+These are just some examples of what hypnosis feels like and usually you're unaware of when you are going into these mini trance states.

 It was a treat to relax in a warm and supportive environment at the end of a working day.
 I enjoyed going on an effortless journey to distance and enchanting places.
 I benefited from sleeping very deeply for several days after."

 "3 Techniques to Quickly Calm Anxiety and Stress"